 The materials include some guidance that supports the teacher in understanding the vertical alignment for all focal areas in Math Texas Essential Knowledge and Skills.
 The beginning of each unit includes a chart labeled "Before," "In This Unit," and "After," which shows the vertical alignment of concepts across grade levels.
-"Before" notes prerequisite knowledge and skills from within the current grade and preceding grade levels that students need to understand prior to beginning the unit.
+"Before" notes prerequisite knowledge and skills from within the current grade and preceding grade levels that students need to understand before beginning the unit.
 "In This Unit" notes the knowledge and skills students will learn about in the unit.
 "After" shows upcoming knowledge and skills from within the grade level and subsequent grade levels, which will build on the understanding of the unit knowledge and skills.

-For example, in Unit 4, the Before section notes that "Students understand operations with whole numbers, decimals, and fractions; order of operations; properties of operations including inverse, identity, commutative, associative, and distributive properties; and graphs in the first quadrant" (which are Grade 5 and Grade 6 TEKS).
-"In This Unit" section states, "students will learn about exponents; prime factorizations; numerical and algebraic expressions; equations and inequalities and the coordinate plane" (which are knowledge and skills from Grade 6 TEKS).
-Following this unit, the "After" section notes that "students will connect how to evaluate algebraic expressions with more than one variable; write two-step equations and inequalities to represent real-world problems and write a real-world problem to represent an equation or inequality; solve two-step equations and inequalities; and graph linear equations in the form y =mx + b on the coordinate plane" (which are Grade 7 and 8 TEKS).
-However, it is important to note that the materials do not include notation of specific TEKS within this section, but only a list of knowledge and skills, so it is up to the teacher to know if these are concepts from preceding grades, the current grade, or subsequent grades.
+For example, in Unit 4, the Before section notes that, "students understand how to model and solve one-step, one-variable equations and inequalities that contain addition or subtraction; how to model and solve one-step, one-variable equations and inequalities that contain multiplication or division; how to represent a given situation using verbal descriptions, tables, graphs, and equations in the form y = kx or y = x + b" (which are Grade 6 TEKS).
+In This Unit section states, "students will learn about linear equations in the form y = mx + b; writing and solving two-step equations; and writing and solving two-step inequalities" (which are knowledge and skills from Grade 7 TEKS).
+Following this unit, the After section notes that "students will connect linear and non-linear relationships; two-step equations and equations with variables on both sides and rational number coefficients and constants; and two-step inequalities and inequalities with variables on both sides and rational number coefficients and constants" (which are Grade 8 TEKS).
+However, it is important to note that the materials do not include notation of specific TEKS within this section, but only a list of knowledge and skills, so it is up to the teacher to know if these are concepts from preceding grades, the current grade or subsequent grades.

 Another content plan is cohesively designed to build upon students' current level of understanding with clear connections within and between lessons.
 Similar to the beginning of each unit, each module begins with a chart, also with three sections labeled Before, In This Module, and After.
 Likewise, this chart shows connections within and between lessons.
-For example, Module 10, the Before section notes that "students understand operations with whole numbers, decimals, and fractions; prime numbers and order of operations" (which are Grade 5 and Grade 6 TEKS).
-In the In This Module section, "students will learn to generate equivalent numerical expressions using exponents; generate equivalent numerical expressions using prime factorization and simplify numerical expressions using the order of operations."
-Following this module, the After section notes that "students will connect "order of operations and numerical expressions and numerical and algebraic expressions," which are knowledge and skills for subsequent lessons.
+For example, in Module 7, the Before section notes that "students understand how to graph points in all four quadrants; how to identify independent and dependent quantities; and how to represent a given situation using verbal descriptions, tables, graphs, and equations in the form y = kx or y = x + b'' (which are Grade 6 TEKS).
+In the In This Module section, "students represent linear relationships in the form y = mx + b by using tables and verbal descriptions to describe a linear relationship and writing and graphing a linear relationship."
+Following this module, the After section notes that "students will connect "equations in the form y = mx + b and a linear relationship between two quantities using verbal, numerical, tabular, and graphical representations and bivariate sets of data that suggest a linear relationship with bivariate sets of data that do not suggest a linear relationship from a graphical representation" (which are knowledge and skills for subsequent lessons).
 Again, the materials do not include notation of specific TEKS, just a list of knowledge and skills, so it is up to the teacher to know these concepts and grade levels.